Enforce authorization policies

 RBAC: access denied

-$ # This works as we're explicitly allowing GET requests from the curl pod
+$ # This works as you're explicitly allowing GET requests from the curl pod

 $ kubectl exec deploy/curl -- curl -s http://productpage:9080/productpage | grep -o "<title>.*</title>"